Slings & Arrows: Season 2: Macbeth

 The second season follows the New Burbage production of Macbeth.

-Richard is desperate for money to keep the company going, and Geoffrey, frustrated over what he sees as a lack of commitment from his actors, suggests downsizing the company.
-A new actor, Henry Breedlove (Geraint Wyn Davies), arrives to star in a production of Macbeth, which Geoffrey is reluctant to direct because of its supposed difficulty (though he doesn't believe in the curse of "The Scottish Play").
+Richard is desperate for money to keep the company going.
+Geoffrey, frustrated over what he sees as a lack of commitment from his actors, suggests downsizing the company.
+A famous and highly egotistical actor, Henry Breedlove (Geraint Wyn Davies), arrives to star in Macbeth.
+Geoffrey is reluctant to direct the play due to the difficulty of staging it well, but insists that he doesn't believe in the curse of "The Scottish Play".

-Richard finds funding in the form of a government grant that comes with a catch—it may be used only for "rebranding".
-So, Richard hires an avant-garde advertising agency, Froghammer, to promote and rebrand the festival.
-Sanjay (Colm Feore), the head of Froghammer, launches a series of shock advertisements and manipulates Richard into accepting them.
+Richard secures a government grant to rebrand the festival.
+To do so, he hires an avant-garde advertising agency, Frog Hammer.
+Sanjay (Colm Feore), the head of Frog Hammer, launches a series of shock advertisements and manipulates Richard into accepting them.

-Elsewhere at the festival, Darren has returned from an artistic rebirth in Germany to direct a version of Romeo and Juliet in which the actors don't touch or even look at each other, much to the chagrin of the couple playing the lead roles.
-The festival's administrator, Anna Conroy (Susan Coyne), copes with an influx of interns and begins a romance with playwright Lionel Train (Jonathan Crombie) who is doing a reading at the festival.
+Elsewhere at the festival, Darren has returned from an artistic rebirth in Germany to direct a version of Romeo and Juliet.
+His experimental staging requires the actors to not touch or even look at each other.
+Frustrated by this, the leading actors Sarah and Patrick seek out Geoffrey's help.

-Ellen undergoes a tax audit, in preparation for which she is able to explain the "business purpose" of such theatrical necessities as lipstick and a push-up bra.
+The festival's administrator, Anna Conroy (Susan Coyne), copes with an influx of interns.
+Among them is the ambitious Emily (Grace Lynn Kung), who can be a little too enthusiastic when enforcing theater rules.
+Anna begins a romance with playwright Lionel Train (Jonathan Crombie), who is doing a reading of his original play at the festival.
+She becomes upset when he uses her personal life in his writing, straining their relationship.

+Ellen is upset that she must undergo a tax audit.
+Her accountant brother-in-law agrees to help, but the two argue over Ellen's shoddy record keeping.

-Meanwhile, Geoffrey obsesses over directing Macbeth, antagonizes his cast and crew, and starts seeing Oliver's ghost again, all of which make Ellen fear for his sanity.
+Meanwhile, Geoffrey obsesses over directing Macbeth, antagonizing his cast and crew.
+He starts seeing Oliver's ghost again, which make Ellen fear for his sanity.
+Henry and Geoffrey develop a tense power struggle over how to handle the titular character.

 Season 3: King Lear

 The third season follows the New Burbage production of King Lear.

-The cast of Macbeth returns home after a successful run of the production on Broadway, where an old friend of Ellen's (Janet Bailey) tells her to think about moving beyond New Burbage.
+The cast of Macbeth returns home after a successful run of the production on Broadway, where an old friend of Ellen's, Barbara, tells her to think about moving beyond New Burbage.
 As Richard tries to cope with being a success, Anna must deal with a group of stranded musicians and Darren is back in town, this time to direct a new musical, East Hastings.

 Geoffrey, meanwhile, has cast an aging theatre legend, Charles Kingman (William Hutt) as Lear, despite everyone's fears that the role will kill him.
+Oliver reappears and laments his inability to move on to the afterlife.
 As rehearsals continue, Charles terrorizes Sophie (Sarah Polley), the actress playing Cordelia.
-Sophie is also involved in the rivalry between the young actors in Lear and the young actors in the musical, whose success soon overshadows the troubled Shakespeare production.
+She is also involved in the rivalry between the young actors in Lear and the young actors in the musical, whose success soon overshadows the troubled Shakespeare production.

 As things spiral out of control, Oliver returns to haunt and help, and Geoffrey seeks therapy from an unlikely source.